simsong/stats_2010/recon/README.md

 The file `$ROOT/{state_abbr}/completed_{state_abbr}_02` is created when each state is completed.
 (This would take less memory, and be faster, if a single data frame was not created for all of the counties in each state.)
-On our machine the Deleware completed in just 630 seconds (10 minutes), but CA took 14844.2 seconds (4.12 hours)
+On our machine, processing Delaware completed in just 630 seconds (10 minutes), but CA took 14844.2 seconds (4.12 hours)

     python3 02_build_state_stats.py --all